jacklule/DataViz-Syllabus/GitHubSetUp.md

 - Students can then go to their index page, remove the generic GitHug text and begin providjng their own content;
 - Here is the result for me at [my GitHub Page](http://jacklule.github.io/)

-##To submit assignments, create html pages: Day 2
+##Create and Submit html page to GitHub.io: Day 2

 Students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up for submitting assignments: